 - SAM Submission Status Indicators

 After completing each of these sections, you’ll have completed the SAM.gov registration process and be eligible for contracts from the federal government.
 But the work is only just beginning!
-We offer a 10-week bootcamp to help new businesses succeed in this exciting marketplace.
-Sign up below; it’s free!
+We offer a free 10-week bootcamp to help new businesses succeed in this exciting marketplace, which you can sign up for below.
+We’re also excited to offer the GovShop Small Business Resource Center — a curated library of procurement resources to help you navigate the acquisition lifecycle and win government contracts!